Tech-Matrix/Face-Recognition-System/README.md

  It can identify between these 5 people and additionally, if a test input of a person not among these 5 people is provided, it gives the output as "random"

- ## Using the code on a custom dataset